httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 ### Retrieval Algorithm {#retrieval-algorithm}

-The user agent MUST use an algorithm equivalent to the following algorithm to compute the cookie-string from a cookie store, a retrieval-uri, and the retrieval's same-site status.
+Given a cookie store, a retrieval-uri, and the same-site status of the retrieval-uri, the following algorithm returns a cookie-string.

 1. Let cookie-list be the set of cookies from the cookie store that meets all of the following requirements: